 In the second century, this sort of danger for the church became very powerful in a popular movement called “Gnosticism” (pronounced “Noh-sti-sizm”).
 Gnosticism was a Christian heresy, where people could advance through spiritual levels by getting some secret knowledge that nobody else had.
 In fact, Gnosticism shares so many similarities to problems that some churches faced in the New Testament, that for many years some scholars believed they were connected.

-However, as most scholars now recognise, this probably isn’t the case.
+However, as most scholars now recognize, this probably isn’t the case.
 Instead, the similarity is probably because the problems the New Testament deals with are problems the church will always be facing.
 Movements like Gnosticism will always be around, and there’s even similarities to religions that claim to be Christian today, such as Scientology.

 Maturing in the faith